Martha's Vineyard Real Estate Buyer Agent

 Where does it come from?

-It comes from the natural decay of uranium in the soil.
+Radon is a constantly emiting gas that comes from the natural decay of uranium in the soil.
 Radon gas seeps through any access point in a basement or foundation.
-It finds its way through cracks, nooks, crannies, poorly sealed pipes, drainage or any other loose point primarily in the foundation or soil line.
+It finds its way through cracks, nooks, crannies, poorly sealed pipes, sump pump pits, drainage basins or any other loose point primarily in the foundation or at soil line.
 Once in the home, the gas can collect in low-lying, closed areas like basements where it builds up over time to dangerous levels.
-Radon may also enter a home through the water supply, although this problem primarily exists with private wells.
-The preferred method for removing Radon from water is aeration.

 What is a dangerous level?